Benny Anderssons orkester: Members

 All members of the band are occupied in external capacities during the majority of the year, some in the theater orchestras in Stockholm.
 The brothers Moraeus, Leif Göras and Nicke Göthe play together in Orsa Spelmän.
 During the summers the members of BAO meet up and rehearse, and then go out on mini-tours, to which tickets are highly sought after.
-The concept of these tours are “A concert with dance,” so a dance floor is brought along.
-Tommy Körberg and Helen Sjöholm together perform the vocals for the non-instrumental songs.
+The concept of these tours are "a concert with dance", so a dance floor is brought along.
+Körberg and Sjöholm together perform the vocals for the non-instrumental songs.